AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 ### Pangenome Sequence Naming

 We follow the [PanSN-spec](https://github.com/pangenome/PanSN-spec) naming to simplify the identification of samples and haplotypes in pangenomes.
-The HPRC samples already follow such a convention, but we need to apply PanSN naming to the reference genomes.
+The HPRC samples already follow such a convention (`1` is the PATERNAL haplotype, `2` is the MATERNAL haplotype), but we need to apply PanSN naming to the reference genomes.
 So, let's add a prefix to their sequence names.
 We can do that by using [fastix](https://github.com/ekg/fastix):